jr-grenoble/tags/docs/interfaces/native_tag.md

 # Interface: nativeｰtag

-Tag functions prefix template literals and access their constituents before processing them.
+Native tag functions prefix template literals and access their constituents before processing them.
 >
-A (plain) tag function must conforms to this interface.
+A native tag function must conforms to this interface.
 It gets template literal components via a `templateｰstrings` array along with a series of 'printable' expressions.
 The `templateｰstrings` array iterates over the string literals that surround printable `${expressions}`.
 By default, these string literals are processed for escape characters such as \n for newlines, but the array is